-the 2QZ survey (Croom et al. 2004).
+In recent years, studies of quasars and active galactic nuclei (AGNs) have been greatly facilitated by dedicated largescale wide and deep field surveys in different bands, most notably by optical surveys such as the Sloan Digital Sky Survey (SDSS, York et al. 2000) and the 2QZ survey (Croom et al. 2004).
 Indeed, the growing body of data has revolutionized the study of quasars and AGNs.
-Large, homogeneous data sets allow detailed investigations of the phenomenological properties of quasars and AGNs, offering new insights into the central engine powering these objects and their connections to their host galaxies, especially when combined with multi-wavelength coverage.
+Large, homogeneous data sets allow detailed investigations of the phenomenological properties of quasars and AGNs, offering new insights to the central engine powering these objects and their connections to their host galaxies, especially when combined with multi-wavelength coverage.
 At the same time, it has become important to fit the quasar/AGN population into its cosmological context, i.e., how the supermassive black hole (SMBH) population evolves across cosmic time.
-These data have led to a coherent picture of the cosmic evolution of the SMBH population within the concordance ΛCDM paradigm (Kauffmann & Haehnelt 2000; Wyithe & Loeb 2003; Hopkins et al. 2006, 2008; Shankar et al. 2009; Shen 2009), where the key observational components include quasar clustering, the luminosity function (LF), the BH mass function, and the correlations between BHs and their host properties.
+These data have led to a coherent picture of the cosmic evolution of the SMBH population within the concordance ΛCDM paradigm (Kauffmann & Haehnelt 2000; Wyithe & Loeb 2003; Hopkins et al. 2006, 2008; Shankar et al. 2009; Shen 2009), where the key observational components are: quasar clustering, the luminosity function (LF), the BH mass function, and the correlations between BHs and their host properties.
 Increasingly larger data sets are offering unique opportunities to measure these properties with unprecedented precision.

-In an earlier study of the virial BH mass and Eddington ratio distributions of quasars, we measured spectral properties for the SDSS Data Release 5 (DR5) quasar catalog (Schneider et al. 2007; Shen et al. 2008b).
+In an earlier attempt to study the virial BH mass and Eddington ratio distributions of quasars, we measured spectral properties for the SDSS Data Release 5 (DR5) quasar catalog (Schneider et al. 2007; Shen et al. 2008b).
 We hereby extend this exercise to the DR7 quasar catalog (Schneider et al. 2010).
-We now include a more complete compilation than before of quantities from our spectral fits.
+Unlike our earlier version, we now include a more complete compilation of quantities from our spectral fits.
 Our measurements are more sophisticated than the SDSS pipeline outputs in many ways, and are hence of practical value.
-We describe the parent quasar sample in §2, and the spectral measurements and the catalog format in §3.
-We discuss possible applications of our measurements in §4.
-Throughout this paper we use cosmological parameters $\Omega{\Lambda} = 0.7$, $\Omega_0 = 0.3$ and h = 0.7.
+We describe the parent quasar sample in §2, the spectral measurements and the catalog format in §3.
+We discuss possible applications of this catalog, as well as the caveats and limitations of our measurements in §4.
+Throughout this paper we use cosmological parameters $\Omega{\Lambda} = 0.7$ , $\Omega_0 = 0.3$ and h = 0.7.

-2. The Sample
+2. THE SAMPLE

-The SDSS uses a dedicated 2.5-m wide-field telescope (Gunn et al. 2006) with a drift-scan camera with 30 2048×2048 CCDs (Gunn et al. 1998) to image the sky in five broad bands (ugriz; Fukugita et al. 1996).
+The SDSS uses a dedicated 2.5-m wide-field telescope (Gunn et al. 2006) with a drift-scan camera with 30 $2048 \times 2048$ CCDs (Gunn et al. 1998) to image the sky in five broad bands (ugriz; Fukugita et al. 1996).
 The imaging data are taken on dark photometric nights of good seeing (Hogg et al. 2001), are calibrated photometrically (Smith et al. 2002; Ivezić et al. 2004; Tucker et al. 2006) and astrometrically (Pier et al. 2003), and object parameters are measured (Lupton et al. 2001; Stoughton et al. 2002).
 Quasar candidates (Richards et al. 2002a) for follow-up spectroscopy are selected from the imaging data using their colors, and are arranged in spectroscopic plates (Blanton et al. 2003) to be observed with a pair of fiber-fed double spectrographs.